oppia/oppia-android/wiki/Android-Lint-Check.md

 # Exemption File Management

 The Android Lint Analysis Tool includes intelligent exemption file management that helps maintain clean and accurate exemption configurations.
 During analysis, the script performs validation of the exemption file to ensure it contains only relevant and necessary exemptions.

+## When to add an exemption
+New exemptions should be added to the `android_lint_exemptions.textproto` file when:
+- If a particular lint issue in a file is not applicable or relevant to the current codebase
+- A lint issue is a false positive and does not require fixing hence requiring a suppression

 ## Redundant Exemption Detection